nrwl/workshop-nx-labs/rxjs/lab-2.md

 ### Investigate

 This code works great to manage and control REST server qeuries.

-There is a **bad practice** implementation here.
+There is, however, a **bad practice** code implementation here.

 Be prepared to discuss it!
 >  Don't cheat and look ahead! ;-)

 <br/>